 The next morning, a model (Heidi Schanz) is found dead with PRIDE written on the crime scene.
-Her nose has been cut off ("to spite her face") after Doe gave her the choice of suicide by sleeping pills or calling for help and living scarred.
-She chose the latter, Doe cut off her nose, after which she bled to death.
+Her nose has been cut off ("to spite her face") upon which Doe gave her the choice of suicide by sleeping pills or calling for help and living scarred.
+She chose the former, and swallowed the pills.
 As the detectives return to the police headquarters, John Doe (Kevin Spacey) walks up to them, his hands bleeding (he removed the skin from his fingers to avoid identification) and gives himself up.
 He talks to his lawyer (Richard Schiff) and agrees that if he can take Somerset and Mills to two more bodies, he will confess to all the murders.
 Wanting a confession, the detectives agree.
 Somerset and Mills both have microphones taped to their chests so the rest of the task force can monitor their conversation with Doe.
 During the prep, Mills tries to tell Somerset about a concern he has with Tracy, but can't bring himself to talk fully about it.

-After a catatonic Mills is taken away, their captain asks Somerset what they should do for Mills, as the jury will condemn him.
-Somerset tells him "anything he needs."
-He also tells his captain that he will be "around", implying that he will be staying on the force.
+After a catatonic Mills is taken away, their captain tells Somerset that they'll "take care of Mills," knowing the jury will condemn him.
+Somerset answers, "Whatever he needs."
+He also tells his captain that he will be "around;" implying that he will be staying on the force.
 As the camera pans out from the desert, the movie ends with Somerset quoting Ernest Hemingway: "'The world is a fine place, and worth fighting for.'
 I agree with the second part."